 How is it measured?

-PCWP is measured by inserting balloon-tipped, multi-lumen catheter (Swan-Ganz catheter) into a peripheral vein, then advancing the catheter into the right atrium, right ventricle, pulmonary artery, and then into a branch of the pulmonary artery.
+PCWP is measured by inserting balloon-tipped, multi-lumen catheter (Swan-Ganz catheter) into a peripheral vein (e.g., jugular or femoral vein), then advancing the catheter into the right atrium, right ventricle, pulmonary artery, and then into a branch of the pulmonary artery.
 Just behind the tip of the catheter is a small balloon that can be inflated with air (~1 cc).
-The catheter has one opening (port) at the tip (distal to the balloon) and a second port several centimeters proximal to the balloon.
-These ports are connected to pressure transducers.
-When properly positioned in a branch of the pulmonary artery, the distal port measures pulmonary artery pressure (~ 25/10 mmHg; systolic/diastolic pressure) and the proximal port measures right atrial pressure (~ 0-3 mmHg).
+The catheter has a lumen (port) that opens at the tip of the catheter distal to the balloon.
+This port is connected to a pressure transducer.
+When properly positioned in a branch of the pulmonary artery, the distal port measures pulmonary artery pressure (~ 25/10 mmHg; systolic/diastolic pressure).
 The balloon is then inflated, which occludes the branch of the pulmonary artery.
-When this occurs, the pressure in the distal port rapidly falls, and after several seconds, reaches a stable lower value that is very similar to left atrial pressure (normally about 8-10 mmHg).
+When this occurs, the pressure in the distal port rapidly falls, and after several seconds, reaches a stable lower value that is very similar to left atrial pressure (mean pressure normally 8-10 mmHg).
+The pressure flucuates during the cardiac cycle and normally shows a, c and v waves.
 The balloon is then deflated.
 The same catheter can be used to measure cardiac output by the thermodilution technique.

 The pressure recorded during balloon inflation is similar to left atrial pressure because the occluded vessel and its distal branches that eventually form the pulmonary veins act as a long catheter that measures the blood pressures within the pulmonary veins and left atrium.